fischly/picross-mp/README.md

   *(The screenshot on the right is taken by this version as well, all credits go to [Henry Liou](http://liouh.com/home/))*

   ### New Features
-  - **Mobile friendly**: This version of the game should be mobile friendly.
+  - **Mobile friendly**: This version of the game is designed to be mobile friendly.
-  - **Advanced gestures**: There are a few gestures, that could improve the game a lot.
-For example, it would be very useful to be able to mark multiple fields in a row by performing a dragging gesture.
+  - **Advanced gestures**: There are a few gestures, that improve the game a lot.
+For example, it is possible to mark/open multiple fields in a row by performing a dragging gesture with a single finger drag gesture.
+Scrolling/panning and zooming is performed by using two fingers (similarly to a pinch gesture).
+That way, the nightmare of accidentally opening fields while panning/zooming belongs to the past!
   - **Multiplayer**: The key point.
-I have a few ideas for different multiplayer game modes:
+I have a few ideas for different multiplayer game modes, but only the first one is implemented right now:
-      - Both Players play the *same seed* but each on their *own board*.
+      - Both Players play the *same seed*, but each on their *own board*.
 The player's progress gets transmitted to the other.
-Areas that the other player has already solved correctly are marked by some kind of haze/fog, so one knows how far the other player has advanced without giving away the solution for the puzzle.
-This creates more suspense.
+Areas that the other player has already solved correctly are marked by a little checkmark in the right corner of the cells.
+Mistakes are marked with a little red cross.
+This does not give away the solution (if the cell is filled or empty), it just displays the progress of the other player.
+This creates a lot more suspense while playing against each other since the progress is transmitted in real-time.
 The first one to finish wins the round.
       - Both players play on the same field - the first one to open a field correctly gets points (this could be problematic due to ping differences).
       - A player can play a (custom) seed and the time it took to solve gets recorded.
 He then can challenge others to beat his time by sending an invite, for example.